SarahHenze/QPuB/README.md

   In order to run QPuB, users are strongly advised to install **R** with version **3.5.0** or above along with the dependencies mentioned below.

-  Execution of QPuB proceeds through two simple steps
+ Run the QPuB using two simple steps as follows:

-    * manually download the package and unzip the file in your local computer
+    * manually download the package and extract the .zip file in your local computer

     * after changing the working directory to **QPuB** sub-folder, run the following command from the terminal